Parable #4. Wise and Foolish Builders:

-The Master’s use of a building metaphor should not surprise us, Adonai is a Master Carpenter.
-He is the One speaking through the Messiah, His only begotten Son.
-Rabbi Yeshua, the Carpenter from Heaven, knew the difference between a well-built house and a poorly built house.
-He knew that when designing a storm-proof home the most important feature is the foundation.
-Similarly, Messiah knew when it comes to His disciples storm-proofing their lives they better have a strong foundation (cf. Proverbs 24:3).
+The Master’s use of a building metaphor should not surprise us, HaShem is a Master Carpenter.
+He is the One speaking through the Messiah, His only sinless (perfect) son.
+Like HaShem (our Creator) Messiah Yeshua (the Carpenter) knows the difference between a well-built house and a poorly built house.
+As a master craftman he knew that when one designs a storm-proof home the most important feature is the foundation.
+Similarly, he knew when it comes to His disciples storm-proofing their lives they better have a strong foundation (cf. Proverbs 24:3).

 Get ready for the Storms are coming:

-Rabbi Yeshua said the only way to build a strong foundation is by hearing His words (building the house in knowledge) and by the Spirit acting on them.
-This means the house may only be properly established if it is constructed out of the irresistible strength (wisdom) of the Spirit of Adonai).
-The Messiah also warned His Jewish followers (us) that the Storms of life will come and that the foundations of His people’s lives would soon be tested.
+Rabbi Yeshua said the only way to build a strong foundation is by hearing His words: This means the house may only be properly established (יתכונן-get ready!) if it is constructed out of the irresistible strength (wisdom) of the Spirit of Adonai.
+The Messiah also warned His Jewish family (us) that the storms of life will come and that the foundations of our lives would be severely tested.
 He did not say ‘if’ the winds blow, the rain falls, and the floods come.
 He said ‘when’ these things happen.
 So Messiah is sending out a warning:

 The New Man is made out of Incorruptible & Indestructible Material: